michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/04_updating_terminal.md

 # This gives us a quick way of moving directly to the Windows root
 alias cdwr='cd "$wr"'

-# This brings you to your Windows Working directory immediatly when you open a new terminal.
+# This brings you to your Windows working directory immediately when you open a new terminal.
 cdwr

 ```

 4. After pasting that in, you will need to add your Windows username right after `/Users/`.
 IE: `/Users/MichaelLeonTreat/`.

 4a.
-If your path has a space, you can use an backslash escape character to include the space.
+If your path has a space, you can use a backslash escape character to include the space.
 IE: `/Users/Michael\ Treat/`.

-5. After that you're done in this editor, so press `ctrl + x` at the same time to quit.
+5. After that, you're done in this editor, so press `ctrl + x` at the same time to quit.
 It will ask if you want to save changes.
-Hit `y` and the editor will save your changes.
+Hit `y`, and the editor will save your changes.
 It will then ask what to name the file.
 Just hit enter to keep the same name.

 6. Close the Ubuntu app and open it to enable your changes.
 You should notice that the color scheme of the Ubuntu app has changed.